WayneKeenan/picraftzero/README.md

 If your using a Piconzero pHAT then attach the pan servo to servo 0 and the tilt servo to servo 1.

-If you need to flip the image edit the PicraftZero config file:
+If you need to rotate the image edit the PicraftZero config file:

 ```bash
 sudo nano /etc/picraftzero.cfg